abouchama/amq62-basic-s2i/README.md

-# Demo of JBoss A-MQ (ActiveMQ) on OpenShift using S2I
+# Example of JBoss A-MQ (ActiveMQ) on OpenShift using S2I

-Configuration of the JBoss A-MQ image can also be modified using the S2I ()Source-to-image) feature.
+Configuration of the JBoss A-MQ image can also be modified using the S2I (Source-to-image) feature.

 Custom A-MQ broker configuration can be specified by creating an openshift-activemq.xml file inside the git directory of your application’s Git project root.
 On each commit,